RayBenefield/dev-xp/docs/healthlog.md

 ## #57

+247.2... just weighed myself :).
+Hopefully it isn't just a water weight thing.
+We shall see.
+I'm just finishing up my first water and I'm actually exhausted and I'm going to go get some more sleep.

+## #57

 I followed that up with the taking of my vitamin C/D with some blueberry juice.
 And now I'm working on my first water.
 I feel so out of it right now though.
 Just really not in a great mood this morning.
 Bleh...